SEAN: Gonna start reversing the list more often as, no offense to Seven Seas, I am tired of Airship getting the first image every week.

 SEAN: Square Enix has the 4th volume of A Man and His Cat.

-MELINDA: Another yay!
+MJ: Another yay!

 SEAN: Another small week from Seven Seas.
 They have The Ideal Sponger Life 9, Plus-Sized Elf 7, and Reincarnated As a Sword 7.